 - Catholic dioceses.
 For years, priests and lay members of religious orders within the Roman Catholic Church were sexually abusing children within their congregations.
 As a result, the Catholic Church has spent more than $3.8 billion to settle claims of more than 8,600 victims of sexual abuse by Catholic clergy since the 1980s.

 - University of Southern California.
 Hundreds of women have reported inappropriate sexual behavior as patients of USC physician Dr. George Tyndall.
-The university has already agreed to pay $215 million to settle a federal class action lawsuit on behalf of thousands of potential survivors, but many have opted out in order to pursue their claims on an individual basis.
+The university has already agreed to pay $215 million to settle a federal lawsuit on behalf of thousands of potential survivors, but many have opted out in order to pursue their claims on an individual basis.

 How does a sexual abuse settlement work?